 Whatever you choose, you need to define the Lifetime for public content.
 By default, it’s 86400 seconds.

-As, for example, this research shows, Built-In Applications make your pages from 4 to 9 times faster than does Varnish Caching.
+As, for example, Built-In Applications make your pages from 4 to 9 times faster than does Varnish Caching.

 To improve your store’s speed, you can try to build-in our Full-Page Cache extension.